How to Delete Windows 10/11 Update Files and Cached Data?

 That’s it, easy and simple.

-To do the same task or need to more about deleting system cached files or remove Windows update files, I recommend you to read the below articles.
+To do the same task or need to more about deleting system-cached files or removing Windows update files, I recommend you to read the below articles.

 Cleanup Windows 10 with third-party Software

-Also, there are more third party apps will do this for your, but doing Windows task with built-in Windows app is better and free.
+Also, there are more third-party apps that will do this for you, but doing Windows tasks with a built-in Windows app is better and free.
 It will let you discover your computer features and functions more.